whamcloud/Online-Help/docs/Install_Guide/guide.md

 ==========================================

-Some installations may opt to deploy and configure a Lustre file system manually, without Intel® Manager for Lustre\* software.
-Other installations may opt to deploy and configure a Lustre file system and then later install Intel® Manager for Lustre\* software to be used in Monitor-only- mode.
+Some installations may opt to deploy and configure a Lustre file system manually, without Manager for Lustre\* software.
+Other installations may opt to deploy and configure a Lustre file system and then later install Manager for Lustre\* software to be used in Monitor-only- mode.

 The overall release tarball is ee-3.1.0.3.tar.gz.
 To deploy and